YP-Learning/LetUs-C/src/Ch4-More-Complex-Decision-Making/D/README.md

 | Special symbol | 0-47, 58-64, 91-96, 123-127 |

 c.
 If the three sides of triangle are entered through the keyboard, write a program to check whether the triangle is valid or not.
 The triangle is valid if the sum o ftwo sides is greater than the largest of the three sides. [solution](./c.c)

+d.
+If the three sides of a triangle are entered through the keyboard, write a program to check whether the triangle is isoceles, equilateral, or scalene or right angled triangle. [solution](./d.c)